Accelerating Edge Intelligence via Integrated Sensing and Communication: Simulations

 \section{Simulations}

-In this section, by means of simulating the real-world, we verify the effectiveness of proposed edge intelligence system with ISAC, compare the performance with that of conventional edge intelligence system without ISAC.
-In particular, we first present our simulation setup, and then the simulation results.

-\textbf{Human motion recognition}: We test our edge intelligence system with ISAC via human motion recognition platform \cite{106}, whose human motion and related spectrograms shown in Fig. \ref{Fig4}.
-In particular, there are 2 targets, i.e., 1 child with $1$m height and 1 adult with $1.75$m, where the child and adult are $20$m and $40$m away from the sensor, respectively.
-On the other hand, the edge server is $250$m away from the sensor.
+\textbf{Human Motion Recognition Tasks}: The generated spectrograms via human motion recognition platform \cite{106} are shown in Fig. \ref{Fig4}.
+In particular, there are 2 targets, i.e., 1 child with $1$m height and 1 adult with $1.75$m, where the child and adult are located at $90^0$, $20$m, and $270^0$, $40$m from the sensor, respectively.
+The edge server is $250$m away from the sensor.
 To classify the human motion, we build two CNNs, where hidden layers are set as 32, 64, and 128 units for each CNN.
-There are two tasks, where task 1 is to classify the motion of child standing and walking, and task 2 is to classify the motion of adult standing and walking.
+Correspondingly, there are 2 tasks, where task 1 is to classify the motion of child standing and walking, and task 2 is to classify the motion of adult standing and walking.
 In Fig. \ref{Fig5}, we fit the experimental data to obtain the hyper-parameters of fitting curve, where $(a_1, b_1) = (2.5845, 0.5317)$ and $(a_2, b_2)=(1.9057, 0.3778)$.
-Note that the simulation parameters are listed in Table I.
+Moreover, the remaining simulation parameters are set as follows: As $Q$ is large, $\textbf{C}$ can be approximated by complex Gaussian matrix, whose item follows ${\cal{CN}}(0,-70\text{dBm})$.
+The large-scale fading factor is $2.5$.
+The number of antennas at sensor is 4.
+Antenna spacing is $0.15$m.
+Wavelength is $0.3$m.
+SIC coefficient at edge server is $1$.
+The maximal transmit power is $1$W. Data volume per sample is $1$Mbits.
+Bandwidth is $5$MHz.
+AWGN power is $-90$dBm.
+Sensing threshold for task 1 and 2 are $20$dB and $1$dB, respectively.
+Simulation results are given below.

-\textbf{Time-saving by ISAC}: In Fig. \ref{Fig6}, we evaluate the time-saving of proposed system over conventional system, where $t_S = 0.1s$, and MRC beamforming is adopted for conventional system.
-It is observed in Fig. \ref{Fig6} that ISAC accelerates the stages of sensing and communication.
-Specifically, the time-saving by ISAC becomes less as classification error increases.
-The reason is that the size of training datasets becomes smaller as classification error increases, which reduces the amount of time saved by communication stage merging.
+\textbf{Time-saving by ISAC}: In Fig. \ref{Fig6}, we evaluate the time-saving of proposed ISAC-assisted system over conventional system, where $t_S = 0.1s$, and MRT beamforming is adopted for conventional system.
+Fig. \ref{Fig6} shows that ISAC accelerates the stages of sensing and communication, where the time-saving by ISAC becomes less as classification error increases.
+The reason is that the size of training datasets becomes smaller as classification error increases, thus reducing the amount of time saved by communication and sensing stage merging.